ycs77/headlessui-float/packages/headlessui-float-react/README.md

 ### offset

-Offset of the floating element from the reference element (px)：
+The offset of the floating element from the reference element (px)：

 ```jsx
 <Float offset={8}>